pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-3/index.md

 m365 external item add --id "pnp-ensure-siteassets-library" --connectionId "samplesolutiongallery" --content "Ensure that the Site Assets library is created." --title "Ensure the Site Assets Library is created" --description "Ensure that the Site Assets library is created." --authors "Phil Harding" --acls "grant,everyone,everyone"
 ```

-To check if an external connection is correctly configured for use with Copilot for Microsoft 365
+To check if an external connection is correctly configured for use with Microsoft Copilot for Microsoft 365

 ```sh
 m365 external connection doctor --id contosoproducts --ux copilot